guntars-lemps/ZX-Cherry/README.md

 The Raspberry Pi, keyboard, HiFiBerry module, reset button and power wires connects to the mainboard.

-All boards together fits inside ZX Spectrum plus case.
+All boards together fit inside ZX Spectrum plus case.